-Taken pay, or the promise of pay, for competition in that sport.
-Agreed to compete in professional athletics in that sport.
-Played on any professional athletics team as defined by the NCAA.
-Used your athletic skill for pay in that sport.
+- Taken pay, or the promise of pay, for competition in that sport. - Agreed to compete in professional athletics in that sport. - Played on any professional athletics team as defined by the NCAA. - Used your athletic skill for pay in that sport. - Ever accepted money, transportation or other benefits from an agent or agreed to have an agent market your athletics ability or reputation in that sport.